-The company is testing the addition of merchandise with higher price points to select stores to boost sales and margins through the Dollar Tree Plus! initiative.
-Currently, it is formulating tests to measure the impact of different price points, items and categories, store profitability as well as affinity of loyal customers for the brand.
+Dollar Tree is testing the addition of merchandise with higher price points to select stores to boost sales and margins through the Dollar Tree Plus! initiative.
+Currently, it is formulating tests to measure the impact of different price points, items and categories, store profitability as well as affinity of loyal customers for the Dollar Tree brand.
 As part of the tests, the company will leverage Family Dollar and Dollar Tree distribution center systems along with combined merchandise to roll out new products to Dollar Tree stores without operative disruptions.
-It plans to offer merchandise at price points of $3, $4 and $5.
+The company plans to offer merchandise at price points of $3, $4 and $5.
 These will be displayed in end caps branded as Dollar Tree Plus! to minimize confusion with the dollar value offerings.
+By the end of June, the company successfully rolled out these tests to nearly 115 stores.

-The company is also progressing well with restructuring and expansion initiatives that include store openings as well as improvement of distribution centers.
-It opened 150 stores, including 107 Dollar Tree and 43 Family Dollar stores in second-quarter fiscal 2019.
+Further, the company is on track with restructuring and expansion initiatives that include store openings as well as improvement of distribution centers.
+In this regard, the company opened 150 stores, including 107 Dollar Tree and 43 Family Dollar stores in second-quarter fiscal 2019.
 Also, it expanded or relocated 19 outlets (including 17 Dollar Tree and two Family Dollar units) and shuttered 296 Family Dollar as well as nine Dollar Tree stores.
-It also added freezers and coolers in 210 Dollar Tree stores in the reported quarter, bringing the total store count, with freezers and coolers, to 5,970.
+The company also added freezers and coolers in 210 Dollar Tree stores in the reported quarter, bringing the total Dollar Tree store count, with freezers and coolers, to 5,970.

-Burlington Stores, Inc. BURL has a long-term earnings growth rate of 7% and currently sports a Zacks Rank #1 (Strong Buy).
-You can see the complete list of today’s Zacks #1 Rank stocks here.
+Burlington Stores BURL has a long-term earnings growth of 15.9% and carries a Zacks Rank #2 (Buy).
+You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Target Corporation TGT has an impressive long-term earnings growth rate of 7.1% and a Zacks Rank #2 (Buy).
+Dollar General DG has a long-term earnings growth of 10.2% and holds a Zacks Rank #2.

-Costco Wholesale Corporation COST has a long-term earnings growth rate of 8.5% and currently has a Zacks Rank #2.
+Target Corporation TGT has a long-term earnings growth of 7.1% and a Zacks Rank #2.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report